-Problems bonding with your baby can have a significant impact on a parent’s self-esteem.
+Problems bonding with your baby can have a significant impact on your self-esteem.
 It can also leave you feeling alone and isolated.

 If that sounds familiar, don’t worry.
 There are several things you can do to help you build that bond and, in time, a real connection with your baby will come.

 Your health visitor is there to support you, so do talk to them if you’re finding things hard.